 Though we are practicing physical distance due to seasonal restrictions, we believe the church is called to move toward one another in loving, encouraging relationship.
 We hope you will be able to easily join us to find relational stability and rich study of Scripture during this changing season through our upcoming events below or through a small group or discipleship group.
 For details regarding small groups or discipleship groups, email Abigail MacDougall at firstname.lastname@example.org to get connected.
 For information regarding our reopening of Sunday morning worship or to save a seat, click here.
 Please visit our Discipleship Page below to access devotional material, prayer tools, and more encouragement during this new rhythm of life.

 The young adult community at FPC exists to carry and embody the good news about Jesus's resurrection to Houston and the world.
 We practice rhythms of spiritual growth, praise our Creator, and pursue the good of our city together.
-The goal of these core practices—personal and corporate prayer, Scripture study, worship, and service—is to cultivate a unique incarnate community of people who imitate our Savior: deeply knowing and loving God, one another, and our world.
+The goal of our core practices—personal and corporate prayer, Scripture study, worship, and service—is to cultivate a unique community of people who imitate our Savior and witness to His deep love in and for the world.
 All this is lived out of an identity rooted in the completed work of Christ on our behalf.
-We belong to Jesus Christ, and in that freedom, we live life with God, for the world.
+We belong to Jesus Christ, and in that freedom, we live life with God for the world.

-Our group includes a variety of ages and stages ranging from singles, married couples, married couples with young kids, young professionals, graduate students, and college students.
+Our group includes a variety of ages and stages ranging from singles, married couples, those with young kids, young professionals, graduate students, and college students.
 But we all come together as a part of God's church at FPC with shared questions: